 Why clean your Mac’s hard drive?

 The most obvious reason is that you’re running out of space on your boot disk.
-And, while there are many things you can do to free up disk space, including using Apple’s own storage management tools, it’s a good idea to start by getting rid of the junk that’s accumulated and that you don’t need.
-That way, not only will you free up space, you will also give your Mac a boost and help it run more smoothly.
+And while there are many things you can do to free up disk space, including using Apple’s own storage management tools, it’s a good idea to start by getting rid of the junk that’s accumulated and that you don’t need.
+That way, not only will you free up space, but you will also give your Mac a boost and help it run more smoothly.

-Use automated junk detector
+1. Use automated junk detector

 There are a number of things you can do by yourself to clean up files on your Mac’s main disk.
-However, I’ve found that the quickest and easiest way is to use a tool designed specifically for the purpose.
-There are several available, but I use CleanMyMac X because it has a ton of great features and it’s notarized by Apple.
+However, we’ve found that the quickest and easiest way is to use a tool designed specifically for the purpose.
+There are several available, but we use CleanMyMac X because it has a ton of great features and it’s notarized by Apple.
 Here’s how to use its System Junk tool to get rid of junk files.